-- (1) Bill 165, an amendment to The Workers' Compensation Act, 2013, added primary site prostate, skin, breast, cervical and ovarian cancer, and multiple myeloma into the list of presumptive occupational diseases for firefighters.
-It included an amendment to The Workers' Compensation General Regulations to include minimum periods of employment for the additional presumptive diseases (effective November 15, 2019). - (2) January 1, 2014.
-References updated in accordance with The Workers' Compensation Act, 2013. - (3) POL 06/2012, Injuries Firefighters (effective May 18, 2011 to November 14, 2019). - (4) September 9, 2013.
+- (1) August 1, 2022.
+Spelling correction. - (2) Bill 165, an amendment to The Workers' Compensation Act, 2013, added primary site prostate, skin, breast, cervical and ovarian cancer, and multiple myeloma into the list of presumptive occupational diseases for firefighters.
+It included an amendment to The Workers' Compensation General Regulations to include minimum periods of employment for the additional presumptive diseases (effective November 15, 2019). - (3) January 1, 2014.
+References updated in accordance with The Workers' Compensation Act, 2013. - (4) POL 06/2012, Injuries Firefighters (effective May 18, 2011 to November 14, 2019). - (5) September 9, 2013.
 Policy review completed.

-- (5) Bill 174, an amendment to The Workers' Compensation Act, 1979, added primary site esophageal cancer into the list of presumptive occupational diseases for firefighters (effective May 18, 2011). - (6) POL 11/2007, Injuries Firefighters (effective March 1, 2006 to May 17, 2011). - (7) Bill 25, an amendment to The Workers' Compensation General Regulations, 1985, added primary site ureter, colorectal, lung and testicular cancer, and cardiac injury into the list of presumptive occupational diseases for firefighters; an amendment to the Act to include a minimum period of non-smoking in cases of a lung cancer (effective February 28, 2006). - (8) POL 09/2003, Injuries Fire Fighters and Cancer Related to Combustion Gases (effective May 27, 2003 to February 28, 2006). - (9) Bill 18, an amendment to the Act, identified firefighting as a high risk occupation and listed primary site brain, bladder and kidney cancer, primary non-Hodgkins lymphoma, and primary leukemia as presumptive occupational diseases for firefighters (effective May 27, 2003). - (10) POL 25/78, Smoking and Respiratory Disease (effective May 10, 1978 to February 28, 2006).
+- (6) Bill 174, an amendment to The Workers' Compensation Act, 1979, added primary site esophageal cancer into the list of presumptive occupational diseases for firefighters (effective May 18, 2011). - (7) POL 11/2007, Injuries Firefighters (effective March 1, 2006 to May 17, 2011). - (8) Bill 25, an amendment to The Workers' Compensation General Regulations, 1985, added primary site ureter, colorectal, lung and testicular cancer, and cardiac injury into the list of presumptive occupational diseases for firefighters; an amendment to the Act to include a minimum period of non-smoking in cases of a lung cancer (effective February 28, 2006). - (9) POL 09/2003, Injuries Fire Fighters and Cancer Related to Combustion Gases (effective May 27, 2003 to February 28, 2006). - (10) Bill 18, an amendment to the Act, identified firefighting as a high risk occupation and listed primary site brain, bladder and kidney cancer, primary non-Hodgkins lymphoma, and primary leukemia as presumptive occupational diseases for firefighters (effective May 27, 2003). - (11) POL 25/78, Smoking and Respiratory Disease (effective May 10, 1978 to February 28, 2006).

-PRO 03/2020 Injuries - Firefighters
+Injuries - Firefighters

-POL 04/2017 Injuries - Occupational Disease
+Injuries - Occupational Disease

-POL 04/2006 Coverage - Volunteer Firefighters
+Coverage - Volunteer Firefighters

-PRO 04/2006 Coverage - Volunteer Firefighters
+Coverage - Volunteer Firefighters

-POL 02/2019 Decision Making
+Decision Making

-PRO 02/2019 Decision Making
+Decision Making

-POL 05/2013 Injuries - Heart Attack
+Injuries - Heart Attack

-PRO 04/2017 Injuries - Occupational Disease
+Injuries - Occupational Disease

-POL 05/2014 Occupational Disease Reserve
+Occupational Disease Reserve

-PRO 05/2014 Occupational Disease Reserve
+Occupational Disease Reserve